babygang-c64/BygShellV2/mdtest.md

 here is some *accent* text
 and some code :

+'''
-'''this is a code block
+this is a code block
 now not really code yet
 but that's a small test
 '''